David C. Lam Asian Garden

 The David C. Lam Asian Garden site is a coastal native second-growth forest under-planted with Asian trees, shrubs, woody vines and evergreen and herbaceous perennials.
 Many of the Asian plants are of known origin, the seeds of the plants having been collected in the wild, and several are rare species of considerable conservation value.
 The garden hosts significant biodiversity with the thousands of different kinds of plants that provide habitat and food for many animals, especially birds.
 There are several large perches suitable for large raptors and at least one bald eagle nesting site in the garden.

 The garden derives a significant microclimate from the forest cover, but also because the ocean—the Salish Sea—is 100 metres below the garden.
 The main path, Asian Way, circumnavigates the garden, and from it, paths named for famous plant explorers of the past, wind through the planted areas.
-Most of the pathways are covered with wood chips, which limits accessibility to some degree, but there is also a network of paved pathways suitable for the mobility impaired.
+Most of the pathways are covered with wood chips, which limits accessibility to some degree, but there is also a network of paved pathways suitable for guests with accessibility and mobility challenges.

 Beginning in late winter and early spring, rhododendrons, witch hazels, camellias, magnolias and primulas start blooming in the Asian Garden.
 During milder winters, the floral show begins as early as January or February.
 As temperatures warm, increasing numbers of species come into flower.
 The peak in flowering for woody species, such as rhododendrons and magnolias, is in March, April and May, while roses, dogwoods and a number of other woody plants and the majority of herbaceous species, such as Rodgersia, Epimedium, iris and Meconopsis (blue poppies), have their peak bloom in May and June.
 Summertime also has an abundance of flowers in full bloom, including hydrangeas, lilies and kirengeshomas.
 A number of the larger rhododendrons also bloom in summer with large, highly fragrant blooms.
 Autumn is the time for colourful berries and leaves.
 Topping the list for berries are the cotoneasters, hawthorns and especially the numerous and amazingly diverse mountain ashes, but there is also more unusual fare, with Decaisnea (dead-man’s fingers), callicarpa and the drooping, dry seed cones of hornbeam also signalling winter’s return.